Feds boot Tesla from investigation into fatal crash - Philly

 "Tesla violated the party agreement by releasing investigative information before it was vetted and confirmed by the NTSB," the agency said in a statement.
 "Such releases of incomplete information often lead to speculation and incorrect assumptions about the probable cause of a crash."

-On Thursday afternoon, Tesla issued a statement claiming that it withdrew from the agreement two days earlier after being told that it would be removed if it made additional statements before the NTSB finished its probe in the next 12 to 24 months.
+Tesla later issued a statement claiming that it withdrew from the agreement two days earlier after being told that it would be removed if it made additional statements before the NTSB finished its probe in the next 12 to 24 months.

-The company said it released information on the crash to correct "misleading" claims being made about Autopilot creating safety problems.
-Tesla said it would file a complaint with Congress and accused the agency of being more concerned with "press headlines" than promoting safety.
+The company said it released information to correct "misleading" claims being made about Autopilot creating safety problems.
+Tesla said it would file a complaint with Congress and accused the NTSB of being more concerned with "press headlines" than promoting safety.

 Removing a party to an investigation is rare but has happened in the past, according to the agency.
 Companies and other organizations can become parties in a probe because they can give technical help and share sensitive information.